data-8/textbook/_build/chapters/10/1/Empirical_Distributions.md

 Let us get some data by simulating rolls of a die.
 This can be done by sampling at random with replacement from the integers 1 through 6.
 We have used `np.random.choice` for such simulations before.
 But now we will introduce a Table method for doing this.
 This will make it possible for us to use our familiar Table methods for visualization.

-TThe Table method is called `sample`.
+The Table method is called `sample`.
 It draws at random with replacement from the rows of a table.
 Its argument is the sample size, and it returns a table consisting of the rows that were selected.
 An optional argument `with_replacement=False` specifies that the sample should be drawn without replacement, but that does not apply to rolling a die.

 Here are the results of 10 rolls of a die.